andrewconstancio/EmpyreanMobileTakeHomeProject/README.md

 * NetworkImage Downloader tested with XCTest

 ### Trade Offs
 I would have more thoroughly created unit test for the APIClient and UI testing for views.
-I would liked to better empty states and error handling.
+I would have liked to add better empty states and error handling.